jaymutuku/gatsby-netlify-blog/content/2020-stop-git-from-prompting-for-username-password/index.md

 ```
 Actually you should repeat the above command for all your repos that you cloned using `HTTP`.

-Moving forward you should start cloning your repos using `SSH`

 ### Step 4: Conclusion
+Moving forward you should start cloning your repos using `SSH`.

 If you have another workstation,you can follow the same process.